-Tonight from 7-8pm hear an hour dedicated to environmental issues in the state.
+Tune in from 7-8pm to learn about sustainability and environmental efforts in the state.

 Happy Earth Day everyone!
 Watch below for live playlist updates as they happen!

 I’m back in town.
 I was gone last week for the big broadcast technology show in Las Vegas.
 Had a good time, but I’m glad to be back.
 Of course, I’m a bit under the weather tonight.
 Lost my voice this weekend, so I’m pretty raspy tonight.
 I’m just forging ahead and hoping our station’s mic processor just makes me sound grizzled and cultured.

 Now, Now performs “But I Do” in our studios at WDBM.

 Dave discusses the Detroit Tigers recent series as well as Redwings post season hockey and updates in the world of racing.

 It’s already been four years since I arrived in Seoul for my study abroad program (am I that old already?)
 I was excited and ready to wander the city.
 It’s a good thing I did, because that’s how I discovered Hongdae.
 Hongdae is a very small neighborhood surrounding the artsy Hongik University; the site of Korea’s first punk band Crying Nut and where Korean indie music has lived for the past twenty-some years.
 The whole area surrounding Hongdae is in fact a hotspot for young people, as the nearby Yonsei University, Sogang University, and Ehwa Women’s University bring in more students and their college-aged friends.